0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 To fill out the config.json for a block producing node you need to add the following information:

-- Account key (the account you've staked MPC with)
+- Account private key (the account you've staked MPC with)
-- IP address of the server hosting your node (You get this from your VPS service provider)
+- IPv4 address of the server hosting your node (You get this from your VPS service provider)
 - Ethereum and Polygon API endpoint.
 This is a URL address pointing to an Ethereum reader node on the Ethereum Mainnet (You should use a source you find trustworthy).
 [This user made guide](https://docs.google.com/spreadsheets/d/1Eql-c0tGo5hDqUcFNPDx9v-6-rCYHzZGbITz2QKCljs/edit#gid=0) has a provider list and further information about endpoints.
 - The IP and network public key of at least one other producer on the format `networkPublicKey:ip:port`, e.g. `02fe8d1eb1bcb3432b1db5833ff5f2226d9cb5e65cee430558c18ed3a3c86ce1af:172.2.3.4:9999`.
 The location of other known producers should be obtained by reaching out to the community.